 Poinsettias, how we love them!
 They are enjoyed by so many this time of year, yet so many are killed shortly after the New Year.
 Okay, maybe not intentionally killed — maybe loved to death by too much water or not enough light indoors.
 Many suffer from dry indoor heat, and are often neglected after the holidays.
 Could it be that we simply don’t know how to care for them?
 Nah, it couldn’t be that… well, maybe.

 Hardiness: Poinsettias are cold hardy in USDA Zones 9B – 11.
-I live in Zone 9, but will take no chances if we get below freezing temperatures, which we may get in February.
+I live in Zone 9a which is north of 9b, so I will take no chances if we get below-freezing temperatures, which we may get in January or February.
 They are happiest at temps above 50 F.

 Be sure to remove the decorative foil that comes with most poinsettia purchased during the holidays when watering these delicate plants.
 This is true for any potted plant — those foil wrappers are death traps, as they allow the plant to sit in water that has escaped the drainage holes in the bottom of the pot.
 You definitely want this water to be able to drain away completely.

 If you are diligent about checking for water collected in the foil wrapper, you could leave the foil on, but only if you know you will remember to check on it.
 Will you remember if the phone rings, or the baby cries, or the doorbell rings?
 Not me.
 So I remove the foil during the watering process, then replace it after I’m done.
 On the other hand, if I have a pretty cache pot to put the ugly plastic pot into, I trash the foil and use the pretty pot.